Assigments-from-the-univercity/Parser/README.md

 This program can execute siple command in C++.

-From this project I`ve learnd how to work with enum and how deal whith basic OOP.
+From this project I`ve learnd how enum works and how dealing whith basic OOP.